 Women, Development, and Politics

-This course, jointly taught by Maria Angélica Bautista and Maliha Chishti, explores the dominant and emerging trends and debates in the field of women and international development.
+This course, taught by Maria Angélica Bautista, explores the dominant and emerging trends and debates in the field of women and international development.
 The major theoretical perspectives responding to global gender inequities will be explored alongside a wide range of themes impacting majority-world women, such as free market globalization, health and sexuality, race and representation, participatory development, human rights, the environment and participation in politics.
 Course lectures will integrate policy and practitioner accounts and perspectives to reflect the strong influence development practice has in shaping and informing the field.
 Course materials will also include anti-racist, postcolonial and post-development interruptions to dominant development discourse, specifically to challenge the underlying biases and assumptions of interventions that are predicated on transforming “them” into “us”.
 The material will also explore the challenges of women participating in politics and what are the consequences when they do or do not.

 Pearson International Conflict Seminar | Jordan